 And if you’re doing drugs -- including ones you don’t inject, like alcohol -- you’re more likely to make poor decisions.
 For instance, you might have unprotected sex -- or more sex partners.

 How to lower your risk: If you have sex with someone who injects drugs, always use condoms and get tested for HIV and hepatitis.
 Your partner’s risk is lowest if he always uses clean equipment and never shares needles.
-But that’s not likely.
-So you should assume that the way your partner uses drugs will directly put you at risk.
+You should assume that the way your partner uses drugs will directly put you at risk.

 Paying for Sex